Arsen Dedić: Personal life

 Dedić had a daughter Sandra, born in 1962, from his first marriage with Vesna Suligoj, a grandniece of Antun Gustav Matoš, one of the greatest Croatian poets.
 Sandra is married to Alen Slavica, a popular singer-songwriter and they have daughter Ema, born in August 2011.
 In 1973, Dedić married his second wife Gabi Novak, a prominent Croatian pop singer.
-Their son Matija, who was born the same year, is one of the most respected jazz pianists in Croatia.
-He has a daughter Lu, with his wife Marina Scotti.
+Their son Matija, who was born the same year and died in 2025, was one of the most respected jazz pianists in Croatia.
+Matija had a daughter Lu, with his wife Marina Scotti.

 Dedić dedicated several songs to his wife Gabi Novak, as well as to his daughter ("Sandra") and granddaughters ("Pjesma za Lu", "Mata Hari").
 Daughter Sandra appears as a girl on the cover of the 1987 album Kino Sloboda.

 Dedić defined himself not as "apolitical, but anti-political".
 He rejected the possibility of political engagement or support for a politician, convinced that singers do not need declarative statements.
 Affected by bans and censorship in various parts of his career, he often highlighted John Stuart Mill's liberal motto as his life motto, according to which an individual's freedom reaches all the way to someone else's freedom.
 Declaring himself an artist of "leftist belief", he opposed collectivism and nationalism.
 During the 1997 Croatian presidential election campaign, his name appeared on a list of several hundred cultural workers and artists who openly supported Franjo Tuđman's candidacy in an open letter, without his approval or request, to which he requested and printed a denial.
 After the democratic changes of the 1990s, he cited the solidarity of the system and social mobility as positive aspects of the former socialism.

 He was a member of the Zagreb Society of Friends of the Hajduk Split football club, which he regularly supported with his presence and pro bono performances at Bila noć (White Night).
 Back in 1967, he included his compositions "Čovjek od soli" (Man of Salt), and a duet with Vice Vukov "I da bi ja ruku u vatru stavit" (And to Put My Hand In the Fire) on the EP Naprid bili, the proceeds from the sale of which were collected for the construction of the new Hajduk stadium.